-Whether you live in your home or rent it to someone else, pest prevention and control is essential if you want to avoid a serious infestation.
+Whether you live in your home or rent it to someone else and have a property management company handle it for you, pest prevention and control is essential if you want to avoid a serious infestation.
 Inspecting the home for signs of pests can help you identify an infestation sooner, but some pests are difficult to detect unless the infestation is severe.
 We can help you learn more about the most common pests in Arizona and how to spot them sooner.

 Identifying Common Pests